antmicro/kenning/docs/source/kenning-api.md

 * providing metadata (framework name and version),
 * model training,
 * input format specification,
-* conversion of model inputs and outputs to bytes for the `kenning.core.runtimeprotocol.RuntimeProtocol` objects.
+* conversion of model inputs and outputs to bytes for the `kenning.core.protocol.Protocol` objects.

 The `ModelWrapper` provides methods for running inference in a loop for data from a dataset and measuring the model's quality and inference performance.